 Some insurance companies may offer a mobile app for your smartphone that acts as a GPS to record how much you drive.
 Using the app, you will be able to see your most recent trips, much you drove during them, and what time you were driving.
 If you drive less or you drive at less risky times like avoiding late nights on weekends can lead to a lower premium.

 You may also be able to see certain hazards you made while driving such as using your phone, driving too fast, accelerating too quickly, or braking too hard.
 If the mobile app took too many of these records, your insurance premiums will most likely increase.

 This mobile app may run in the background and can only be activated when it detects that you’re moving at a specific or certain speed.

-Your insurance company might provide you with a dongle or other connecting device that connects into your car’s on-board diagnostics port.
+Your insurance company might provide you with a dongle or other connecting device that connects to your car’s onboard diagnostics port.
 Regarding the mobile app, the plug-in device also features a GPS system and takes note of all of your driving trips and any unsafe maneuvers you made while traveling.

 You will be able to check all your logs of all your driving habits by logging onto your insurance company’s website.

 Usage-based insurance programs are there to offer advantages to you since you’re in control after all.
 The discount will be huge if you’re a safe driver.
 Since you can also check your driving habits through your smartphone app, you could also see which areas you need to improve upon, and hopefully, you will receive a higher discount.
 You don’t also have to worry since you won’t be penalized if you do not have good driving habits.